009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 Below we designed a flow chart how our speech recognition works in three steps:
 <img width="1044" alt="Bildschirmfoto 2021-06-03 um 18 31 40" src="https://user-images.githubusercontent.com/83067079/120679900-fb4b7980-c499-11eb-87d2-a69cd24ddc16.png">

-The project started April 2021 und will be finised in August 2021.
-It was carried out as a part of our masters degress "Business Analytics".

 ### Crisp-DM :arrows_counterclockwise: